TrafficPLANit/PLANit/README.md

 The drop-down menu has other useful options, including:-

-* "Maven generate-sources", which simply creates the Java code from the XSD files;
 * "Maven clean", which removes previously-created .class files from the target directory.

 However the most configurable approach is to click the "Run Configurations.." and use the resulting dialog box, as follows:-